eduNEXT/tutor-contrib-edunext-distro/README.md

   openedx-assets themes --theme-dirs THEME_DIRS --themes THEME_NAMES
   ```

-:warning: **NOTE**: From Olmo version Distro has not defaulted themes.
-Now it is necessary to add the themes in the ``config.yml`` file.

 # Build a new image

 **Requirements:** You should have enabled the distro plugin, also you should have run the commands `tutor distro enable-themes` and `tutor distro enable-private-packages`.